junxit/us-congress-bills-111/metadata.md

 - 2009-07-07 — Introduced in House
 - 2009-07-07 — Referred to the House Committee on Natural Resources.
 - 2009-07-07 — Sponsor introductory remarks on measure.
 (CR E1642-1643)
+- 2009-07-09 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2009-07-30 — Subcommittee Hearings Held.
+- 2009-09-10 — Committee Consideration and Mark-up Session Held.
+- 2009-09-10 — Ordered to be Reported by Unanimous Consent.
+- 2009-09-10 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2009-09-21 — Placed on the Union Calendar, Calendar No. 147.
+- 2009-09-21 — Reported by the Committee on Natural Resources.
+H. Rept.
+111-262.
+- 2009-09-21 — Reported by the Committee on Natural Resources.
+H. Rept.
+111-262.